awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-voice.md

 Use this example to send a voice message by using the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/)\.
 This example assumes that you've already installed and configured the SDK for Java\.
 For more information, see [Getting started ](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/getting-started.html) in the AWS SDK for Java Developer Guide\.

-This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
+This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing user\.
 For more information, see [Set up AWS credentials and Region for development](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.

 ```
 import software.amazon.awssdk.auth.credentials.ProfileCredentialsProvider;